Last Updated on June 3, 2024 by Soumya

 If you are in for a late evening stroll, head to Istiklal Street – the most happening place in Istanbul.

-Lined with umpteen number of cafes, bars, restaurants, souvenir shops, and street food vendors, Istiklal Street is the perfect place to people-watch, relax, eat, and wind up your hectic day in Istanbul.
-Often, you’ll find musicians and dancers performing here and there’s a nostalgic tram that gives the perfect photo ops.
+Lined with a multitude of cafes, bars, restaurants, souvenir shops, and street food vendors, Istiklal Street is the perfect place to people-watch, relax, eat, and wind up your hectic day in Istanbul.
+Often, you’ll find musicians and dancers performing here, and there’s a nostalgic tram that provides the perfect photo ops.

-An evening sightseeing and food tasting tour like this one that includes Istiklal Street is a perfect end to an eventful day.
+An evening sightseeing and food-tasting tour like this one, which includes Istiklal Street, is the perfect way to end an eventful day.

-End your day with a desert at Hafiz Mustafa 1864
+End your day with a dessert at Hafiz Mustafa 1864

 Don’t leave Istanbul without tasting the delicious pastries and desserts of Hafiz Mustafa.
-And great news, you’ll find a Hafiz Mustafa right at the northern end of Istiklal Street (Google Maps), closer to the Taksim Square.
+Great news – you’ll find a Hafiz Mustafa right at the northern end of Istiklal Street (Google Maps), closer to the Taksim Square.

 Hafiz Mustafa has numerous branches throughout Istanbul.
 So, even if you miss the Istiklal one, don’t worry.
 You can catch up at one of the others!